1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Proof of the main results

-We now have to estimate the contributions of killed particles.
-First note that with high probability, since $c < 3/2$, no particle is killed exactly at time $(1-\ep)t$.
-Moreover, fixing some $\delta \in (0,\frac{3}{2}-c)$, it follows from \eqref{eq:first-moment-on-the-stopping-line-gamma} that, with high probability, no particle is killed in the time interval $[t-t^{\delta},t]$.
-Therefore, we can deal only with the particles killed in the time interval $((1-\ep)t, t-t^{\delta})$.
+We now have to estimate the contributions of killed particles and for this we proceed in a way similar to the proof of Lemma \ref{lem:convergence-of-fluctuations} to show the convergence in distribution as $t \to \infty$ and then we argue that this limit vanishes when $\ep \to 0$.
+First note, using \eqref{eq:local-min-of-the-BBM} and $b < 1$, that no particle is killed exactly at time $(1-\ep)t$ with high probability.
+Moreover, for any $p > 1$, it follows from the same argument as in \eqref{eq:killed_between_t_2_and_t} that, with high probability, no particle is killed during the time interval $[(1- \e^{-p\beta_t})t,t]$.
+Therefore, we can deal only with particles killed in the time interval $I \coloneqq ((1-\ep)t, (1- \e^{-p\beta_t})t)$.
+We fix $p \in (1,\frac{2}{\alpha} \wedge \frac{1}{b})$ for reasons that will be made clear later.